 Apologies for the detour.
 Let’s return to the main topic.

-Third, conflict is gratifying to narcissists if you respond in kind with an emotional reaction of hurt, frustration, incredulity or anger.
-They then flip it around and play victim.
+Third, conflict is gratifying to narcissists if you respond with an emotional reaction of hurt, frustration, incredulity or anger.
+If you do so, they then flip it around and play victim.
 A client and a Shrink4Men Forum member each created flow chart diagrams illustrating the mechanics of this particular phenomenon.
 You can find the diagrams here (Conflict Resolution Flow Chart of Narcissists, Borderlines, Histrionics and Psychopaths) and here (High-Conflict Phases of Abuse, Blame Shifting, Distortion, Rage and Manipulation Diagram).

 The first 4 rules of Narcissist Fight Club are: